KernTHeAce/test_task/SRS.md

 * Application displays form to enter date;
 * The user enters date and presses the "Find" button;
 * If any data is entered incorrectly, the incorrect data message is displayed;
-* If entered data is valid, then records with field "Birthdate" equal to this date are displayed;
+* If entered data is valid, then records with field "Birth date" equal to this date are displayed;
 * After manipulations with these records the user clicks the "Back" button.
 * Application displayslist of Employees.